Are you a victim? FBI looking for ‘Cryptoqueen’

-Ignatova is on the FBI’s 10 Most Wanted Fugitives list: accused defrauding investors of billions of dollars in a scheme that began around 2014.
+Ignatova is on the FBI’s 10 Most Wanted Fugitives list, accused of defrauding investors of billions of dollars in a scheme that began around 2014.

 According to the FBI, Ignatova was the founder of OneCoin Ltd., a Bulgaria-based company that marketed a purported cryptocurrency.
 Officials say she made false statements and representations to individuals in order to solicit investments in OneCoin.